-Too much information about JoAnn is not a page turner and probably more information than you want, but check it out anyway:
+“About JoAnn” is probably more information than you wanted, but check it out anyway.

-“Tap Dancing in a Fish Net”, is a humorous memoir based on experiences growing up in the South with an unorthodox family.
+“Tap Dancing in a Fishnet,” a humorous memoir about my experience growing up in the South with an unorthodox, but lovable family.

-“I Said It….I’m Not Sorry”, is a collection of essays about making fun of Dysfunction.
+“I Said It….I’m Not Sorry,” is a collection of essays about having fun with Dysfunction.

 “All My Jobs,” is a tale of survival when you don’t have a career path and work for weird people.